 The purpose of screening is early diagnosis and treatment.
-Screening tests are usually administered to people without current symptoms, but who may be at high risk for certain diseases or conditions.
+Screening tests are administered to people without current symptoms, but who have risk factors for certain diseases or conditions.

 The decision to screen will likely be made on an individual basis based on your risk factors.
 Most guidelines suggest the following:

-Recommendations for those with a first-degree relative with onset of colorectal cancer before age 60 include: Begin screening at age 40 or 10 years younger than age of diagnosis of the affected relative (whichever is first)Preferred screening: Colonoscopy every 5 years or more frequently, depending on the colonoscopy findings
+Recommendations for those with a first-degree relative with onset of colorectal cancer before age 60 include: Begin screening at age 40 or 10 years younger than age of diagnosis of the affected relative (whichever is first)Preferred screening—colonoscopy every 5 years or more frequently, depending on the colonoscopy findings

 Screening test options listed above can also be used for those with high risk.

 American Cancer Society recommendations for colorectal cancer early detection.
 American Cancer Society website.
 Available at: http://www.cancer.org/cancer/colonandrectumcancer/moreinformation/colonandrectumcancerearlydetection/colorectal-cancer-early-detection-acs-recommendations.
 Updated June 24, 2016.
 Accessed January 3, 2017.

 Colorectal cancer.
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/gastrointestinal-disorders/tumors-of-the-gi-tract/colorectal-cancer.
 Updated July 2014.
 Accessed January 3, 2017.

 Colorectal cancer screening.
 National Cancer Institute website.
 Available at: https://www.cancer.gov/types/colorectal/patient/colorectal-screening-pdq.
 Updated December 21, 2016.
 Accessed January 3, 2017.

 Last reviewed December 2016 by Mohei Abouzied, MD